 This post may contain affiliate links from iherb.com and other companies, which means that if you click on one of the product links, I’ll receive a small commission.
 I only recommend products that I use and love.
 Thank you for your support.

-For many of you Hot Cross Buns are a staple in your kitchen every year by the end of lent.
+For many of you, Hot Cross Buns are a staple in your kitchen every year by the end of lent.
 But for me, I just heard of them when I move to Ireland.
-As the time passed, I tried them and I love them.
+As time passed, I tried them and I love them.
 That is why I made the Gluten Free Hot Cross Buns version.

-Depend on what country you are from the hot cross buns have different meanings.
+Depending on what country you are from the hot cross buns have different meanings.
 One of them is it represents the crucifixion of Jesus, and the spices inside suggest the spices used to preserve him at his funeral.

 WHAT DO YOU NEED FOR THESE GLUTEN FREE HOT CROSS BUNS?

-The flours I used were a blend of tapioca starch, buckwheat and brown rice flour.
+The flours I used were a blend of tapioca starch, corn starch, buckwheat and brown rice flour.
 Why?
 Well, I love buckwheat and talking in terms of nutritional facts, has less carb and calories, and more fibre and protein than brown rice flour.
 I know, in the ratio of the flour tapioca starch has the most but we need the starches to mimic light and fluffy gluten flours.

 We need something to get them big and fluffy and that is going to be the job of the instant dry yeast, baking powder and baking soda for an extra puff when they are baking.

 I am going to say that these buns wouldn’t be so tasty if they didn’t have the spices such as cinnamon, nutmeg and allspice (or cloves if you don’t get your hands on the other one).
-For me are the perfect blend.
+For me is the perfect blend.
 Additionally, for flavouring I used orange zest and juice for the glaze.